-This lethal looking weapon is a reproduction of an Ottoman Empire scimitar (more precisely, what is known as a Kilij).The sword is meant almost exclusively as a slashing weapon (and what a weapon it is).
+This lethal looking sword is a reproduction of an Ottoman Empire scimitar (more precisely, what is known as a Kilij).The sword is meant almost exclusively as a slashing sword (and what a sword it is).
 The 18-gauge steel gives it a fantastic heft to it.
 Hold this sword and you feel you can conquer the world (which is much what the Ottoman warriors thought, come to think of it).

 The high-carbon steel is perfect for light sparring, although the delicate cross would probably not allow intense combat.
 The Grip is leather-wrapped wood.
 The cross and pommel are brass and the side-entry sheath is rugged double-stitched leather.